 There are opportunities for quiet reflection during the school day including:

-Our school ethos, teaching, school rules and Behaviour Code/Policy support the rule of English civil and criminal law.
+Our school ethos, teaching, school rules and Behaviour Policy support the rule of English civil and criminal law.

 We work closely with local public service workers (including the police and fire brigade) teaching pupils to respect the work that they do and developing an understanding that we live under the rule of law for the protection of all.
 This work includes safety workshops, a Citizenship Day for Year 6 and the Community Police accompany us on our visits to church at Christmas and visit the school to speak to the children during the year.

 Our everyday practice teaches the children to recognise the difference between right and wrong.

 Our whole school Behaviour Policy teaches the children that there are consequences of their behaviour and actions (including sanctions if they make the wrong choices).

 Pupils investigate stories with morals and ethical issues through their RE lessons, collective worship and debates in English and Topic lessons.
 They are encouraged to give reasoned views and to appreciate the viewpoints of others.

 Social and other life skills are developed through everyday practice and the PSHE curriculum.
 Social skills such as turn taking are developed in class through group/paired work and various class debates.
 Pupils are given the opportunity to work with lots of different groups including children from different abilities, religious, ethnic and socio-economic backgrounds.

 A range of extra curricular activities are offered at Lady Bankes Junior School and all pupils are encouraged to take part.
 Parents and pupils are signposted to various events in the community through fliers sent home and information included in our weekly newsletter.
-All pupils are given jobs to do in class and our pupils in Upper KS2 are given various whole school responsibilities including House Captains, House Point Monitors, Junior Road Safety Officers.
+All pupils are given jobs to do in class and our pupils in Upper KS2 are given various whole school responsibilities including House Captains and house point monitors.
 Through our PSHE curriculum pupils are taught to cooperate with others and how to deal with conflict.
-Our Friendship and E-Safety Weeks are used to promote a caring ethos across our school.
+Our Friendship Week and E-Safety Day are used to promote a caring ethos across our school.